secretstartups/handbook/sales/forecasting/index.html.md

 (Note that the above requires Renewal Loss to be forecasted)

-Please watch the following videos on how to submit your [IACV forecast](https://drive.google.com/open?id=1b42doQGZ1H-3Yi_8boGF5wmk-7Fb7SL-) and your [Renewal ACV forecast](https://drive.google.com/open?id=1X8LRZVmC4Q4FQ__GiCGsG1Xq6SwZagqc).
+Please watch the following videos on how to submit your [ARR forecast](https://drive.google.com/open?id=1b42doQGZ1H-3Yi_8boGF5wmk-7Fb7SL-) and your [Renewal ACV forecast](https://drive.google.com/open?id=1X8LRZVmC4Q4FQ__GiCGsG1Xq6SwZagqc).
 The following sections provide you with additional information on our forecasting methodologies and practices.

 ### Opportunity Management Requirements